DevJo81/Final-Project/README.md

 Smart Spend helps students take control of their finances with ease.
 Track your spending, set savings goals, get personalized insights, and learn financial tips – all in one beautiful, easy-to-use app.

 ## ✨ Features
+- 🎨 **Splash Screen**: Beautiful animated welcome screen with app branding
 - 👛 **Dashboard**: See your balance, income, and expenses at a glance
 - 🏦 **Savings Goals**: Set and track your savings targets (free users: up to 5, premium: unlimited)
 - 📊 **Budgeting**: Create and manage budgets for different categories (free users: up to 5, premium: unlimited)
-- 💡 **Financial Tips**: Get smart advice tailored for students
+- 💡 **Financial Tips**: Get smart advice tailored for students with favorite functionality
 - 📈 **Insights**: Visualize your spending and saving trends
 - 🔐 **Authentication**: Secure login and sign-up with Supabase
-- ⚙️ **Settings**: Manage your profile and preferences
+- ⚙️ **Settings**: Manage your profile, preferences and premium subscriptions
-- 💳 **Payments & Subscription**: Upgrade to Premium using Paystack (Android/iOS only)
+- 💳 **Payments & Subscription**: Upgrade to Premium using Paystack (5000 TSH/month)
-- 🌐 **Web/Mobile Support**: Payment features are only available on Android/iOS.
-On web, payment/upgrade is hidden for compatibility.
+- 🌐 **Cross-Platform Support**: Works on web, Android, and iOS with platform-specific features

 ## 🌐 Live Demo & Pitch Deck
 - [Live Demo](https://smart-spend-c7a585.netlify.app/)